mbudnek/google-home-hubitat-community/README.md

 The Arm/Disarm trait is user to control security systems.
 It can be controlled by saying things like "Hey Google, arm {device} to {level}" or "Hey Google, disarm {device}}" and queried by saying things like "Hey Google, is the {device} armed?".
 It has the following configuration parameters:

-- Current Brightness Attribute: The device attribute used to query the current brightness level of the device.
-Should be in the range 0-100.
-Maps to the `level` attribute by default.
-- Set Brightness Command: A device command used to set the brightness of the device.
-Should accept a brightness level in the range 0-100.
-Maps to the `setLevel` command by default.

-## Device Traits

-Google Home defines a number of device traits that you can mix-and-match to define the functionality of any particular type of device.
-Not all traits are currently supported by Google Home Community.
-The following are the currently supported device traits and their configuration parameters:

-### Brightness

-The Brightness trait is primarily used for devices like dimmer switches and light bulbs, but can be used for any device that can be set to a level between 0% and 100%.
-It can be controlled by saying things like "Hey Google, set {device} to {level}" and queried by saying things like "Hey Google, what's the level of {device}?".
-It has the following configuration parameters:

-- Current Brightness Attribute: The device attribute used to query the current brightness level of the device.
-Should be in the range 0-100.
-Maps to the `level` attribute by default.
-- Set Brightness Command: A device command used to set the brightness of the device.
-Should accept a brightness level in the range 0-100.
-Maps to the `setLevel` command by default.

 - Armed/Disarmed Attribute: The device attribute used to query the current alarm status of the device.
 Maps to the `securityKeypad` attribute by default.
 - Current Arm Level Attribute: The device attribute used to query the current alarm level of the device.
 Maps to the `securityKeypad` attribute by default.
 - Exit Delay Value Attribute: The device attribute used to indicate how long the user has until the alarm is set.
 Maps to the `exitAllowance` attribute by default.